SchwarzIT/onyx/apps/docs/src/principles/technical-guidelines.md

 1. 📜 Everything we publish (features, packages, ...) must be documented
 2. 📜 The documentation explains everything the users need to know and do not expect implicit knowledge.
 E.g. all variants that a component offers are showcased and explained when they are used
-3. 📜 We have a well understandable changelog which includes all relevant information on the usage of the changes
+3. 📜 We have a well written changelog which includes all relevant information on the usage of the changes
-4. 🔮 We provide an overview page which shows previews of all of our components on one page
-5. 🔮 Our documentation supports fuzzy/keyword search for finding components

 ## Usability

 1. 📜 The DX _(Developer Experience)_ of our users is our top priority
+2. 📜 We offer excellent typing support
-2. 📜 We only support modern technologies [(ES202x)](https://tc39.es/ecma262/)/ESM
+3. 📜 We only support modern technologies [(ES202x)](https://tc39.es/ecma262/)/ESM
-3. 📜 **onyx** components work in all of the three big browsers: Chromium, Firefox and Safari
+4. 📜 **onyx** components must work in the three big browser (engines): Chromium, Firefox and Safari
-4. 📜 We offer excellent typing support
+   - Support is limited to versions up to one year old
-5. 📜 We only use Web APIs that match our browserlist [support](https://github.com/SchwarzIT/onyx/blob/47c2c8f28aa19fa859c01067934d772d196d6271/apps/docs/src/principles/technical-vision.md)
+5. 📜 We only use Web APIs that match our [browserlist](https://github.com/SchwarzIT/onyx/blob/joca96/chore-update-principles/.browserslistrc)

 ## Component Interface

-1. 📜 Component variants that differ in regards to their [aria pattern](https://www.w3.org/WAI/ARIA/apg/patterns) are separate components #TODO
+1. 📜 Component variants that differ in regards to their [aria pattern](https://www.w3.org/WAI/ARIA/apg/patterns) are separate components
 1. 📜 When Prop/Attr names of the (wrapped) native element are being used for component properties,
-   - they must mirror the expected behavior of the native attribute
+   - they must mirror or extend the expected behavior of the native attribute
    - they may limit the natives attribute accepted values (e.g. `type` property of the input could be limited to only support type `text` and `password`)
-1. 📜 [Fallthrough attributes](https://vuejs.org/guide/components/attrs.html) should be passed to the most relevant (interactive) native element of the component.
+1. 📜 [Fallthrough attributes](https://vuejs.org/guide/components/attrs.html) should be passed to the relevant (interactive) native element of the component.
+(See [Root Attribute Forwarding documentation](https://onyx.schwarz/principles/contributing/patterns.html#root-attribute-forwarding))
    - we use the `useRootAttrs` composable
 1. 📜 All boolean properties default to `false` (falsy)
 1. 📜 We prevent complex conditions due to big union modelValue types.